JacobcobLee/Fault-Reporting-System/README.md

 # Fault-Reporting-System
 This project was created by my FYP team and myself.
-Since creation I have taken to cleaning, debugging and deploying the system alone :cry:
+This repo stores the version after deployement and additional features added

 Fault Reporting system!
 There is 2 font end client interface to this system and also one server and one NoSql database.